HodaMehr2000/SGCRN/README.md

 # SGCRN_RD
 ## Architecture Overview

 This model initializes the graph adjacency matrix using DAGMA (leveraging causal priors instead of random initialization) and employs an adaptive graph structure that evolves during training.
+A GCRN-based residual separator decomposes traffic signals into normal patterns (modeled via spatiotemporal layers) and anomalous residuals, fusing both for robust predictions in dynamic scenarios.

 ## Structure:

 * data: including PEMSD4 and PEMSD8 dataset used in our experiments, which are released by and available at  [ASTGCN](https://github.com/Davidham3/ASTGCN/tree/master/data).